 At the heart of the postgraduate experience is a more intensive relationship with a researcher who is your appointed supervisor, whether for your Honours essay, your Masters dissertation, or the capstone PhD work.
 You are entitled to expect a steady level of support from your supervisor; s/he in turn is entitled to expect a specific level of application from you.
-These expectations are recorded in a Memorandum of Understanding or an annual supplement between the student and supervisor.
+These expectations are recorded in a Memorandum of Understanding (MOU) or an PPA t between the student and supervisor.

-As postgraduate work becomes more independent, and the onus falls more and more on the neophytic researcher, the Graduate School in Humanities is committed to ensuring that your relationship with your supervisor and the department is as productive as possible.
+As postgraduate work becomes more independent, and the onus falls more and more on the neophyte researcher.
+The Humanities Faculty Office, is committed to ensuring that your relationship with your supervisor and the department is as productive as possible.

 What can you expect of your supervisor?